 Failing to Consider Recruiting from Inside

-Not looking inside for best candidates is one of the hiring mistakes should be avoided because oftentimes best matches could be right under the nose.
+Use of reliable recruitment software is a great idea for talent acquisition but not looking inside for best candidates is one of the hiring mistakes should be avoided because oftentimes best matches could be right under the nose.
 Filling the roles internally will not only help you get the vacant positions filled quickly but will also cut the cost of external advertisement down to save the business money.
 Existing workers are familiar with the culture of business and business processes as well and can provide better outcomes under new roles and job titles.
 Promoting your own workforce for the new positions also boosts the moral and make them work harder than ever.
 They are trusted and keep confidential details of the business protected.

 Not Thinking Long-term